How To Protect Yourself As An Empath

 Maybe humanity is going in that direction.
 But until that happens, remember that there are predators out there.
 There are people who have a damaged brain structure and they are only aimed to feed their fragile ego.
 They are incapable of meeting any of your needs, nor caring for and truly loving anyone else.

-Thus, you must put yourself first and stay away from them.
+Thus, you must put yourself first and protect yourself as an empath.
+If necessary, stay away from them.
 Stop giving them the benefit of the doubt.
 See them for who they are and focus your beautiful energy towards empowering the right people, who are empathetic and desire to change their world from the inside out.